ASTM F963-17 Children’s Product Safety Standard: An Overview

 Testing products in a CPSC-accepted lab against relevant testing methods is usually mandatory and often is the only way to ensure that the product complies with technical requirements, such as substance restrictions.

-Products covered by CPSIA may need to be tested according to ASTM F963-17, assuming the standard is applicable.
-Further, other ASTM standards can also be applicable to the same product.
+Products covered by CPSIA must be tested according to ASTM F963-23, assuming the standard is applicable.
+Further, other ASTM standards can also apply to the same product.

 Also, the test should be conducted on samples that belong to the production batch that is intended to be sold in the United States.

-The price of ASTM F963-17 lab testing can vary based on how complex the product is, the country where you intend to test your products, and other factors.
-Below, we list some examples of prices taken from this Federal Register document.
+The price of ASTM F963-23 lab testing can vary based on how complex the product is, which country you intend to test your products in, and other factors.
+Below, we list some examples of prices taken from this Federal Register document, which was published in 2018.

 Let’s take the example of a product’s component that is tested to ensure that the level of cadmium or other heavy metals does not exceed the safety levels set by the standard.
-The price of such testing can range anywhere from US$60-190.
-The price might vary greatly according to the lab and the country where the test is performed (eg. US$60 in China, and US$190 in the US).
+The price of such testing can range anywhere from USD 60–190.
+The price might vary greatly according to the lab and the country where the test is performed.
+For instance, the source mentions a cost of USD 60 in China, and USD 190 in the United States.

 Phthalate testing, on the other hand, can be more expensive.
-It might cost between US$125 and 350 per component tested, according to the testing location.
-Also, because products may contain multiple components and materials, testing the entire product for phthalates could raise the price above US$1,000.
+Depending on the testing location, phthalate testing might cost between USD 125–350 per component tested.
+Also, because products may contain multiple components and materials, the price for testing the entire product for phthalates might exceed USD 1,000.

-There are many companies around the world that offer consumer product compliance testing services.
-However, only CPSC-accepted labs are allowed to carry out ASTM F963-17 testing under CPSIA requirements.
+Many companies around the world offer consumer product compliance testing services.
+However, only CPSC-accepted labs are allowed to carry out ASTM F963-23 testing under CPSIA requirements.

-Below we list some CPSC-accepted lab testing companies that offer ASTM F963-17 lab testing:
+Below we list some CPSC-accepted lab testing companies that offer ASTM F963-23 lab testing:

 • SGS